Blog

 Charting New Territory

-Perhaps it’s these tenets (not to mention a true passion for clothing) that have kept the business going strong for almost 50 years and counting.
-Today, Buffalo Exchange is still owned and operated out of Tucson, AZ by Kerstin and her daughter, Vice President Rebecca Block.
-Kerstin still oversees the daily operations of the business.
+Perhaps it’s these tenets (not to mention a true passion for clothing) that have kept the business going strong for 50 years and counting.
+Today, Buffalo Exchange is still owned and operated out of Tucson, AZ.
+After 50 years of running Buffalo Exchange, Kerstin retired in 2024.
+Her daughter, Rebecca Block, continues to run the company as CEO.
 “What I’m most proud of is how much we’ve been able to empower people – especially women,” she says.
 “That and the clothes.
 It’s always been about the clothes.”
-Now, that love for fashion has spread to around 40 stores – and growing all the time.
+Now, that love for fashion has spread to over 40 stores – and growing all the time.
 Visit BuffaloExchange.com/Locations to find one near you!